13 JUL 1820 - Lancaster, VA

 19 May 1834, Lancaster County Order Book 1834

 Elizabeth died sometime before this 1834 court order and Urbane's father remarried to Thomsey Thomas at some point afterwards.
 Thomsey was the widow of George Thomas and the sister of Urbane's mother.
 It is unknown if the Bush children actually received any Revolutionary War pension benefits.

 Urbane married Nancy Ann Haynie on January 20th, 1847 in Richmond County.
 She was the daughter of Hiram Haynie and Rebbecca Rogers.

-In 1858 a Molly Bush died in Lancaster County with no will and no children.
-She may have been an aunt of Urbane.
-Her 75 acre estate was divided between Urbane and his siblings as well as several members of the Routt family.
-Urbane and 17 others signed a deed of sale for the inherited property, each received $5 from Samuel Downing.
+In 1859 Mollie Bush died in Lancaster County with no will and no children.
+Profits from the sale of her 75 acre estate were divided between Urbane and his siblings as well as several members of the Routt family.
+Urbane and 17 others signed a deed of sale and each received $5 from Samuel Downing.
 The purchaser of the property was James Bush, Urbane's brother.

 Urbane Bush shows up in the Mortality Schedule attached to the 1860 census.
 It shows that he was "accidentally shot" and died in September of 1859, 11 days after the injury.
 It does not say who accidentally shot him or if he did it himself.
 The Bush Family Bible gives his date of death as September the 8th.
 His exact burial location is unknown, but it is probably somewhere on the property of the Bush Home-place.